-A danger driver from South Tyneside led police on a 90mph car chase with his pregnant girlfriend on board.
+Danger driver led police on 90mph chase with pregnant girlfriend in car

 John Robinson’s 20-minute rampage through Hartlepool was his seventh dangerous driving offence and ended when he crashed into a tree.